-Creating content that is strong and informative not only increases your SEO ranking, it also helps lead generation.
-What you write as a marketing professional has a substantial impact on the sales process, this is an important aspect of company alignment.
+Creating content that is strong and informative not only increases your SEO ranking, it also helps increase high-quality lead generation, thus enabling sales efforts.
+What you write as a marketing professional has a substantial impact on the sales process, and an effective sales enablement strategy is a key aspect of company alignment.

-Marketing goes hand-in-hand with Sales as it is their job to generate a variety of strategies to reel in the potential leads to your seasoned sales representatives.
-It is the marketing professional’s job to utilize facts, creativity, and a series of applications to create content that will bring leads and help sales close the deal.
+Effective marketing works hand-in-hand with Sales, as it is marketing’s job to generate a variety of strategies to reel in high-quality leads for your seasoned sales representatives.
+It is the marketing professional’s job to utilize facts, creativity, and a series of applications to create content that will bring leads that are informed and help sales close the deal.

 There are a variety of ways to create content to generate and nurture leads in the sales life cycle.
-As a professional in the marketing world, it is your duty to generate innovative and creative ways to keep interests high within your company’s website.
+Enabling sales teams is the key, and as a marketing professional, it is your duty to generate innovative and creative ways to keep interests high within your company’s website.
 One way to do that is through utilization of sales enablement content.
 Keep reading for some great examples you can use in your content creation process.

 Informative Blog Posts